Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 Slam Dunks and Sundaes: Making Sure Your Kid Is on the Right Side of the Court and the Ice Cream Parlor

-Basketball is over just a game—it’s a fun, changing way to teach kids coordination, teamwork, and discipline although letting them burn off that seemingly endless energy.
+Basketball is more than just a game—it’s a fun, changing way to teach kids coordination, teamwork, and discipline while letting them burn off that seemingly endless energy.
 But let’s be honest: coaching kids in basketball isn’t always smooth sailing.
-One minute, they’re dribbling like pros, and the next, they’re employing the ball as a pillow during water breaks.
+One minute, they’re dribbling like pros, and the next, they’re using the ball as a pillow during water breaks.

-So, let’s look at seven fun basketball skills to teach kids—keeping them active, learning, and having a blast although doing it.
+So, let’s look at seven fun basketball skills to teach kids—keeping them active, learning, and having a blast while doing it.

 1. Dribbling Without the Double Dribble Drama